equalitie/ouinet/README.md

   - If the injector endpoint uses TLS, set `injector-tls-cert-file` to `/var/opt/ouinet/client/ssl-inj-cert.pem` and copy the injector's TLS certificate to that file.
-  - Set the IPNS ID of the cache index in option `index-ipns-id`.
+  - Set the BEP44 public key of the cache index in option `index-bep44-public-key`.

 After you have set up your client's configuration, you can **restart it**.
 The client's HTTP proxy endpoint should be available to the host at